With standing ovation, music veterans bid farewell to Natalie Cole

-LOS ANGELES (Reuters) - Music veterans, friends and family have paid tribute to Grammy Award winner Natalie Cole, celebrating the late singer’s life at a star-studded funeral in Los Angeles.
+LOS ANGELES, Jan 12 (Reuters) - Music veterans, friends and family have paid tribute to Grammy Award winner Natalie Cole, celebrating the late singer’s life at a star-studded funeral in Los Angeles.

 Cole, the daughter of veteran performer Nat King Cole, died aged 65 on Dec.
 31 of a rare lung disease that led to heart failure.